Brooke Point High School

 Brooke Point High School is a public high school located about 40 mi south of Washington D.C. in Stafford, Virginia, United States.
-It is one of five high schools serving Stafford County Public Schools, and enrolls students in grades nine through twelve in the eastern portion of Stafford County.
+It is one of six high schools serving Stafford County Public Schools, and enrolls students in grades nine through twelve in the eastern portion of Stafford County.
 The school was opened in 1993.

 Academics

 Brooke Point High School is accredited by the Virginia State Board of Education and Southern Association of Colleges and Schools, and has earned accreditation as an IB World School as of 2010.
 Brooke Point students are offered three options for their diploma: traditional, advanced, or IB diploma.
 They also offer a wide range of Advanced Placement courses.

 Athletics

 Brooke Point High School competes in the AAA Commonwealth District of the Virginia High School League (VHSL).

 The school takes part in the following sports: